Discretizing

 figd1a

-In case there are multiple continuous variables, we can also automate the distribution fitting:
+For multiple continuous variables, we can automate the distribution fitting:

 cols = ['mpg', 'displacement', 'weight']